tiagodavi/tiagodavi/README.md

 ## Hi there 👋

-With a robust 15-year background as Software Developer, spanning 6 years in Elixir, 5 years in Python (Machine Learning), and 2 years in Flutter (Mobile).

-I've played a pivotal role in actively contributing to the completion of around 50 projects throughout my career, many of which were launched from scratch.
+With a robust 15-year background as Software Developer, spanning 6 years in Elixir (Distributed Systems),  6 years in Python (AI), and 3 years in Flutter (Mobile), I've played a pivotal role in actively contributing to the completion of around 50 projects throughout my career, many of which were launched from scratch.

-My experience as Engineer spans diverse challenges faced in more than 10 companies, ranging from established entities like Apple to startups in the United States, United Kingdom, Brazil, and Norway.
+I'm product-centric who enjoys abstracting concepts and looking at problems from multiple perspectives.
+My experience as engineer spans diverse challenges faced in more than 10 companies, ranging from established entities like Apple to startups in the United States, United Kingdom, Brazil, and Norway.

 ## What sets me apart?